Tuesdays and Thursdays, 2-3:15 p.m.

 Attendance: You are not required to attend the lectures, but I don't think you'll be able to do very well on the exam if you skip them.
 Because all the material on the exams will come from the lectures (there is no textbook), I recommend getting the lecture notes from someone else if you have to miss a class.
 In the second half of the semester, you will lose participation points for unexcused absences.
 If you miss a class during the second half of the semester, write a note on the next critique you turn in, explaining the reason for your absence; if it is reasonable, you will not lose the participation points.
-Do not e-mail me to tell me why you were absent, write a note on your next critique (so I have it in front of me when I'm entering grades).
+Do not e-mail me to tell me why you were absent, you must write a note on your next critique (so I have it in front of me when I'm entering grades).

-Office hours: I will not have formal office hours; if you'd like to talk to me, feel free to call me, e-mail me to set up a time, or wait for me after class.
+Office hours: I will not have formal office hours; if you'd like to talk to me, e-mail me to set up a time, or wait for me after class.
 I'm generally at my office on Tuesdays and Thursdays.
 On other days I'm working at home and can be reached by e-mail.